From husk to horticulture: The production process of coco coir

 A buffered coco coir

 Buffering coco coir is the process of washing the coco coir with a solution of calcium and magnesium to replace the naturally occurring (harmful) salts with these beneficial minerals.
 This makes buffering during the production process very important to ensure that the final product is suitable for use in horticulture.
-We’ve made a summary of the most important advantages of buffered coco:
+We’ve made a summary of the most important advantages of buffered coco.

-Disadvantages of buffered coco coir:
+Advantages of buffered coco coir:

 1. Reduces the risk of nutrient toxicity: High levels of salts in coco coir cause nutrient toxicity in plants, leading to stunted growth, leaf damage and possibly even death.
 Buffering coco coir helps to reduce the salt levels and prevent this from happening.